tgkprog/javaSleepForBatch/README.md

-# javaSleepForBatch
+# java Sleep For Batch
 # Utility

 Utility to sleep for a user defined (parameterised) number of milli and nano seconds.
-Suggest to keep the jar from this project in your windows or in a folder in your path.
+Suggest to keep the jar from this project (slp.jar can download it above) in your windows or in a folder in your path.

 * Usage : call from a batch file with params in any order :